Pele responding well to treatment for respiratory infection | Health

 Newspaper Folha de S.Paulo reported Saturday that Pele's chemotherapy is not working and that doctors had decided to put him on palliative care.
 The Associated Press could not confirm that information.

-ESPN Brasil reported Wednesday that Pelé was taken to the hospital because of “general swelling.”
-Pele helped Brazil win the 1958, 1962 and 1970 World Cups and remains the team's all-time leading scorer with 77 goals in 92 matches.
+ESPN Brasil reported Wednesday that Pele was taken to the hospital because of “general swelling.”

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)